 A third option exists when deciding between various self publishing options in India.
 That is to self-publish on Amazon, but enable “Print on demand” as well.

 Most Self Publishing platforms also have an option of publishing a paperback for free on a print-on-demand basis (as in, no inventory of your books will be maintained and a new copy will be printed only when a customer places the order).
 These books can be ordered online, but unless you pay them a fee (some of the most basic packages start at INR 4,999/-), your books won’t be available on any leading e-commerce website and can only be ordered from the websites of these publishing houses.

 Apart from the ones mentioned above, Print on Demand is also an option that can be considered by authors.
 In this, your book gets printed only when a new order is placed, and no inventory is kept to cut costs.
-There are several companies which offer this service including Pothi, Book Bazooka, Online Gatha etc.
+There are several companies that offer this service including Pothi, Book Bazooka, Online Gatha, etc.

 With these you can choose to:

 They have paid services for editing and design.
 However, if you choose to take care of these yourself, you can get your book published for free.

 They have print-on-demand models, but should you wish to opt for it, they have options to print up to 10,000 at once.
 There is no minimum order quantity.

 With a nominal fee, you can opt to sell your books on Flipkart, Google Books, Smashwords, Shopclues.com and Amazon.in.
 This is called the Extended Online Distribution.

 If you don’t wish to pay, you can still sell your books on their online store with no investment.

 The MRP of the Book is set by you.